anmitsu/pyful/README.md

 Dependencies
 ------------

-The operation of Pyful is confirmed by Python2.6 and Python3.1 on Ubuntu 10.04.
+The operation of pyful is confirmed by Python2.6 and Python3.1 on Ubuntu 10.04.

 To display multi byte character including Japanese, **libncursesw** library might become necessary.

-In addition, Pyful operates in the assumption that encoding is **utf-8**.
+In addition, pyful operates in the assumption that encoding is **utf-8**.
 Therefore, normal operation cannot be expected in the environment that uses encoding that is not **utf-8**.

 Configuration
 -------------

-Pyful configuration has edit of **~/.pyful/rc.py**.
+pyful configuration has edit of **~/.pyful/rc.py** .

-Please copy rc.py because it doesn't exist in default and configure this file.
+For edit of rc.py, see <https://github.com/anmitsu/pyful/wiki/Configuration>